September 7, 2017, 7:00 P.M.

-USC Department of Contemporary Latino and Latin American Studies
+USC Contemporary Latino and Latin American Studies Major

 As the Hispanic population of California approaches fifty percent, an understanding of the cultural heritage and contemporary perspective of Latinos and Latinas in the United States and in the countries south of the border becomes essential for anyone engaged in business, diplomacy, or social change in the western hemisphere.

 The interdisciplinary Bachelor of Arts in Contemporary Latino and Latin American Studies provides the opportunity for undergraduates to gain a general understanding of this area of scholarship and research and to focus their interests to reflect their personal aspirations.
 The major requires nine courses (36 units), two at the lower-division (100 and 200) level and seven at the upper-division (300 and 400) level.
 Together this curriculum prepares students for careers that respect the diversity of heritage giving rise to new political and economic opportunities in the Americas.

 USC Department of American Studies and Ethnicity (ASE)